Lkham/ChatBot/README.md

 ```

 ## DEMO
 * First we need to start the server.
-You can then run the Server.py script in Server folder:
+You can then run the `Server.py` script in Server folder:

 ![Server_Demo](https://github.com/Lkham/ChatBot/blob/master/Demo/Server_Demo.gif)

-* Second we need to install our *ai chatbot app* on our android device using chatbot.apk.
+* Second we need to install our *ai chatbot app* on our android device using `chatbot.apk`.
-  1. Copy chatbot.apk to your device
+  1. Copy `chatbot.apk` to your device
   2. Install it on your device
-  3. Run the application:
+  3. Run the application

+* Finaly it works as folows:

 ![Android_Demo](https://github.com/Lkham/ChatBot/blob/master/Demo/Android-Demo.gif)